notepad-plus-plus/npp-usermanual/content/docs/preferences.md

     * `☐ Function parameters hint on input`: for applicable programming languages, will provide hints on what to type in a function parameter list
     * Please note that if you use [**Edit > Auto-Completion > ...** menu entries](../editing/#edit-menu) to activate the completion features, you can force function or word or parameter completion, even when those checkboxes are turned off in the settings, and even if there aren't enough characters typed to trigger the auto-completion.
 * **Auto-Insert**
-    * Will automatically insert the closing item for any of the enabled default pairs, or the three manually-chosen matched pairs
+    * Will automatically insert the closing item for any of the checked pairs, or the three manually-chosen matched pairs
         * `☐ ()`
         * `☐ []`
         * `☐ {}`